Kim, other N. Koreans attend large funeral amid COVID worry

 “All the people of (North Korea) maintain the current favorable turn in the anti-epidemic campaign with maximum awareness, in response to the call of the party central committee for defending their precious life and future with confidence in sure victory and redoubled great efforts,” KCNA said.

-Experts question the the true toll, given North Korea's 26 million people are mostly unvaccinated and about 40% are reportedly undernourished.
+Experts question the North's tally, given North Korea's 26 million people are mostly unvaccinated and about 40% are reportedly undernourished.
 The public health care system is almost broken and chronically short of medicine and supplies.
 In South Korea, where most of its 52 million people are fully vaccinated, the fatality rate of COVID-19 was 0.13% as of Monday.

 South Korea’s spy agency told lawmakers last week that some of the fever cases tallied by North Korea include people suffering from other illnesses like measles, typhoid and pertussis.
 But some civilian experts believe most of the cases were COVID-19.